 By default you get 10 empty slots.
 For the purpose of this blog we are going to use 5 materials, therefore only need 5 slots.
 However, this number can be changed according to how many materials you are using in the multi/sub-object material.

-You can now drag the first pastel blue material into the first slot – make it an instance.
+You can now drag the first pastel blue material into the first slot by dragging it on top of the word ‘none’ – a pop up will appear make sure you make the material an instance.
 We can then drag the brick material, brown glass and a grey material to the remaining slots.